 In our Products and Licensing segment we have a history of marketing numerous fiber optic test and measurement products with a primary focus on the telecommunications industry.
 We are also pursuing our strategic goal of becoming a leading provider of fiber optic sensing systems and standard test methods for composite materials through the introduction of our new Optical Distributed Sensor Interrogator (ODiSI) product, which we believe will represent a significant improvement over our existing products that serve this market.
 Our Products and Licensing segment is also performing the customer-driven development work to help accomplish our strategic goal of becoming the leading supplier of fiber optic shape sensing technology for robotic and minimally invasive surgical systems.
-Our Products and Licensing segment are described in more detail below.
+Our Products and Licensing segment includes approximately 40 full-time employees.
+Our primary product lines and development services in this segment are described in more detail below.